Find out the skills employers in the teaching and education sector want and where you can find a job...

 For non-teaching roles, such as administration or management within a school, college or university, a business-related degree or postgraduate qualification could be advantageous.
 For other education-related roles degrees in social sciences, social work, education or psychology may be required or useful.

 To become a learning mentor a degree is not necessary but you may find it an advantage to have a social work or education-related degree.

-For more information on entry requirements and relevant qualifications, see types of jobs.
+For more information on entry requirements and relevant qualifications, see job profiles.